mojio/mojio-developer-cms/cms/PUSHBasics/Conditions/template.md

 **Debounce**: The debounce condition limits an observer to only broadcast when a certain number of data points have already been received and/or the condition has been maintained for a certain amount of time.

-    TimeProperty:(Optional) The property to base the time off of.
+- TimeProperty:(Optional) The property to base the time off of.
 If nothing is specified this will default to the current UTC time.
-    MinDataPoints:(Optional) The minimum number of times the entity must satisfy all other conditions before the observer will broadcast
+- MinDataPoints:(Required) The minimum number of times the entity must satisfy all other conditions before the observer will broadcast
-    Delay: (Optional) the amount of time that the condition must be maintained for before it can be broadcast.
+- Delay: (Required) the amount of time that the condition must be maintained for before it can be broadcast.
 Delay is represented in JSON as a string of the format "0.00:00:00.0000" where "0.01:35:11.0000" Would be 1 hour 35 minutes and 11 seconds.

-** Note at least one of MinDataPoints or Delay is required.

 For Example: